CMTA/CMTAT-Canton/README.md

 ### Feature Scope Interpretation

-- Canton core implementation is deliberately minimal and audit-friendly for mandatory equivalency.
+- Canton core implementation is deliberately minimal for mandatory equivalency.
 - CMTAT-Confidential is broader on confidentiality mechanics and enforcement extensions, but also has its own documented constraints (for example `euint64` limits and selective optional-module coverage).

 ## 13. Test Coverage